aditya-r123/Graph-Visualizer/README.md

 **🎯 Perfect for Students & Educators**
 - No installation required - works instantly in any browser
-- Intuitive interface that doesn't require training
+- Intuitive interface with concise instructions
 - Built-in algorithm visualizations for learning BFS/DFS
 - Easy sharing for assignments and presentations

 **💼 Ideal for Professionals**
 - Quick prototyping and brainstorming
-- Professional-grade UI that feels modern
+- Professional-grade UI with consistent color schemes
 - Export capabilities for documentation
-- Session management for multiple projects
+- Session management with auto-save

 **🔧 Developer-Friendly**
-- Clean, responsive design
+- Clean, responsive design with organized control panels
-- Keyboard shortcuts and efficient workflows
+- Efficient workflows with mouse position tracking
-- Customizable vertex shapes and edge styles
+- Customizable vertex shapes, edge types, and themes
 - Real-time auto-save prevents data loss

 ### **What Sets Us Apart**
 - **Seamless Workflow**: No switching between creation and visualization modes
-- **Modern UX**: Contemporary design that feels professional, not academic
+- **Modern UX**: Contemporary design with purple-yellow-red color scheme
 - **Accessibility**: Zero barrier to entry - just open and start creating
 - **Comprehensive Features**: Everything you need without the complexity you don't